 Elizabeth A. Bennett

-Joseph M. Ha Associate Professor of International Affairs and Director of Political Economy at Lewis & Clark College in Portland, Oregano.
+Joseph M. Ha Associate Professor of International Affairs and Director of Political Economy at Lewis & Clark College in Portland, Oregon.
+Carr Fellow at the Harvard Kennedy School.

 Professor and Senior Fellow, Woods Institute for the Environment